Estuary

 2. Transform: Data is formatted, structured, enriched, or otherwise modified for reporting and answering analytical questions.

-3. Load: Data is loaded into a final storage platform, such as a physical database or cloud storage.
+3. Load: Transformed data is loaded into a final storage platform, such as a physical database or cloud storage.

-Suppose you need to ingest data into a data warehouse.
+Suppose you need to ingest data into a data warehouse like Snowflake, Amazon Redshift, Google BigQuery for analysis.
 Once in the data warehouse, your team plans to perform analysis.
-There’s a data science project planned and your growing squad of analytics engineers can’t wait to explore the data in dbt.
+There’s a data science project planned and your growing squad of analytics engineers is eager to explore the data using tools like dbt.

-You use a processing engine to perform these transformations before loading the data into the warehouse.
+In an ETL approach, you would utilize a processing engine to handle these data cleansing and transformation tasks before loading the data into your chosen warehouse.
 That way, as soon as the data lands, your team can be assured it’s usable for analysis.

 ETL is an older method than ELT.
 That’s because in the early days of data integration, its advantages were non-negotiable.
 And they’re still incredibly important today.
-I’m discussing these ETL advantages in terms of a data warehouse, because it’s the most common destination, but they’re pretty universal.
+While we'll focus on the context of data warehouses (a common ETL destination), these advantages extend to other data storage systems as well.

 • Protects the destination system from corrupt or unusable data.
 ETL pipelines will almost always transform messy data into the correct form.
 If they can’t, they’ll usually halt, keeping the mess outside the warehouse.